 Arielle Apfel is a director, producer and editor whose work is comprised of surreal quirky comedies and avant-garde thrillers, stories which aim to capture the quandaries of her generation infused with humor and grit.
 Born and raised in Brooklyn, NY, Apfel studied film theory and direction at the American University of Paris, earning her BA in Film Studies in 2009.
 Continuing her studies abroad, she obtained her Masters in filmmaking from the London Film School in the United Kingdom.
 Arielle's thesis film, 'A Chick Called Wanda', won BEST COMEDY at NY SHORTS and won AUDIENCE FAVORITE at Iron Mule Comedy Festival.
-Her films have played at Light House International Film Festival, Sidewalk Film Festival, Hollyshorts, Woodshole Film Festival and have been mentioned in The Washington Post and Brooklyn Vegan.
-Currently she is a 2018 Made In New York Fellow and is developing her first feature film 'A Tiny Perfect World' which was accepted into the 2017 Austin Film Festival Screenplay Competition in 2017 and was awarded a 2018 Made In New York Fellowship.
+Her films have played at Light House International Film Festival, Sidewalk Film Festival, Hollyshorts, Woodshole Film Festival and have been mentioned in The Wall Street Journal, Brooklyn Vegan and Atwood Magazine.
+Her first feature script, which was co created with Johnna Scrabis, was accepted into Austin Film Festival Screenplay Competition in 2017 and was awarded a 2018 Made In New York Fellowship.

 Press: A Chick Called Wanda